 Chapter 7—Employee Compensation

 Adoption assistance.
-For planning purposes, the dollar limit on the exclusion for employer assistance for adoption costs in 2017 is $13,570.
+For planning purposes, the dollar limit on the exclusion for employer assistance for adoption costs in $13,840 for 2018 (up $270 from 2017).

 Frequent flyer miles.
 To date, the IRS has not taken any action to tax frequent flyer miles.